HubSpot can transform your inbound marketing.

 - EngageBay has lots of great features: drip campaigns, A/B testing (which you can’t get for free with HubSpot), double opt-in emails, and WordPress plugins.

-- The detailed reports EngageBay provides will give your company deep and valuable insights.
+- The detailed reports EngageBay provides will give your company deep and valuable insights for all your marketing campaigns.

-However, compared to some HubSpot competitors out there, EngageBay still needs more integrations.
+Compared to some HubSpot top competitors out there, EngageBay still needs more integrations.
 That list is growing all the time, though.

 As mentioned, EngageBay has a plan that’s always free.
 This lets you send 1,000 branded emails to 1,000 contacts each month.